EclecticGriffin/notsciibot/README.md

 ### A Brief Survey of Reinforcment Learning
 #### Q-Network and Value-based versus Policy-based methods

-At the moment there are two broad categories of approaches to RL problems, value-based and policy-based.
-Value based approaches predict expected reward based on actions and states.
+At the moment, there are two broad categories of approaches to RL
+problems: value-based and policy-based.
+Value-based approaches predict expected reward based on actions and states.
 They can be used to model which of the many paths is expected to generate the most reward.

-Note however, that value-based methods are really an attempt to model the reward function of the environment and actually say nothing about what the agent should *do*.
-Given a perfect reward function, the optimal policy could be derived maximize the total reward obtained;
+Note, however, that value-based methods are really an attempt to model the reward function of the environment and actually say nothing about what the agent should *do*.
+Given a perfect reward function, the optimal policy could be derived to maximize the total reward obtained;
 however, given that the reward function is seldom going to be perfect, we can't be sure that any policy derived from it is optimal.